Constitution USA With Peter Sagal

 To become a citizen of the U.S., prospective Americans must demonstrate their knowledge of basic American history, geography, and the rights and responsibilities that come with citizenship.
 How many questions can you answer about the Constitution of the United States?
 Take the quiz!

 Game: Do I Have A Right?

 In Do I Have A Right?, you’ll run your own firm of lawyers who specialize in constitutional law.
 You’ll need to decide whether potential clients “have a right,” and if so, match them with the right lawyer.
 The more clients you serve and the more cases you win, the faster your law firm will grow!
 Can you think on your feet?
 You're going to have to!
-Play now

 Game: Branches Of Power

 Do you like running things?
 Branches Of Power allows you to do something that no one else can: control all three branches of government!
 You'll have the power to write any laws you want about issues you choose.
 Careful, though, there's a lot to juggle when you're playing all three branches.
 Good luck!
-Play now

 Breathing new life into the traditional civics lesson, Peter Sagal (host of NPR’s “Wait, Wait … Don’t Tell Me”) travels across the country on a Harley Davidson to find out where the U.S. Constitution lives, how it works and how it doesn’t; how it unites us as a nation and how it has nearly torn us apart.

 Sagal introduces some major constitutional debates today and talks with ordinary Americans and leading constitutional experts about what the Constitution actually says and what it means, the dramatic historical events and crises that have defined it, and why all this matters.
 The series coincides with the 225th anniversary of the ratification of the Constitution.